vladmesh/Assistants/assistant_service/llm_context_assistant.md

 #### Graph-Based Processing
 - The `LangGraphAssistant` (in `assistants/langgraph/langgraph_assistant.py`) orchestrates message processing using a state machine defined by a LangGraph.
 - The graph structure is built by the `build_full_graph` function in `assistants/langgraph/graph_builder.py`.
-- The graph consists of several nodes (defined in `assistants/langgraph/nodes/`) that manage state transitions, such as:
+- The graph consists of several nodes that manage state transitions and processing:
-    - `init_state`: Initializes the conversation state.
-    - `check_facts`: Determines if user facts need refreshing and fetches them via `RestServiceClient`.
-    - `load_facts`: Injects fetched facts into the message history.
+    - `summarize` (Optional): Conditionally summarizes older messages if the context exceeds a limit.
+    - `ensure_limit`: Explicitly truncates message history if it exceeds the maximum token limit, keeping essential messages.
-    - `assistant`: The main agent logic node that calls the LLM and decides on tool usage.
+    - `assistant`: The main agent logic node.
+It prepares the prompt (including system message and facts), calls the LLM, and determines the next action (respond or use a tool).
-    - `tools`: Executes the chosen tool.
+    - `tools`: Executes the chosen tool if the assistant node decides to use one.
-    - `update_state_after_tool`: Processes tool results and updates state flags (e.g., `fact_added_in_last_run`).
 - The state (`AssistantState` defined in `assistants/langgraph/state.py`) is persisted between turns using a checkpointer (e.g., `RestCheckpointSaver`).

 #### Tool Integration